NathanLe056/ECE1779Project/README.md

   - Authentication/Authorization.
 - Docker Compose setup.

+## Harry Le

+- Websocket Implementation
+  - Full implementation of live updates on website for all users viewing the website
+- Prometheus and Grafana Implementation
+  - Metrics and scraping on data off backend and APIs
+  - Deployment and development of the dashboards
+  - Connecting Prometheus and Grafana into the fly.io setup
+- Email notifications
+- Fly.io
+- App Deployment
+- Debugging and Fixes

+## Nathan Le

+- Back-End Infrastructure and Logic
+  - Initial implementation for add, delete, and edit brackets
+- Container Orchestration and Deployment
+  - Development of Kubernetes configuration and YAML manifests.
+  - Consolidation of deployment workflows for Docker Desktop, Kubernetes, and Fly.io.
+  - Management of front-end, back-end, and database Fly.io machines.
+- DevOps and Documentation
+- Initial creation of developer instructions and deployment guides.

 # Lessons Learned and Concluding Remarks

 This project was a great learning experience for how real industry apps are developed in a small team.
 It was evident early on that even though having more people means more work can be done, it also means a lot more planning and collaboration.